SchmidtDSE/processing-geopoint/README.md

 Deployment
 -------------------------------------------------------------------------------
-This work is provided as source files.
+This work is provided as a jar buildable via `bash build.sh`.
 However, note that continuous integration will run automated checks and we ask that contributors ensure their work passes those checks.
 Note that this also offers an open source example of using Python from inside Github Actions.

 <br>